Problem Solving: integrated methodologies, tools and applications in Lean consulting

 Problem solving, called “problem solving” for short, is a process that has these components:

-• Problem finding: Realize the discomfort.
+• Problem finding: realizing the discomfort.

 • Problem setting: define the problem.

-• Decision making: take action
+• Decision taking: taking action

 Key concepts related to Problem Solving include: